rasod/homebridge-kunalight/README.md

 # Proxying Thumbnail

 If you enable the Proxy Thumbnail option ```"proxyThumbnail":true``` this will allow you to setup a camera accessory using [homebridge-camera-ffmpeg](https://github.com/KhaosT/homebridge-camera-ffmpeg).
+Make sure to name the camera different from the light.

 __Note: This will not allow you to view the live feed from your camrea only a still image.__